-Author Notes: During peak peach season, you can't have too many good recipes in your rotation.
-Here I've taken one of my favorite methods of cooking peaches and put a new spin on it.
-You start by making a rosemary sugar in the food processor; I like to use raw sugar here for its complexity.
-You sprinkle it and a little salt on halved peaches, which not only enhances their natural sweetness but also pulls out moisture to help them caramelize.
-After a few minutes stove top and a blast in a hot oven, the peaches emerge beautifully browned and glistening with juice, with bright flecks of rosemary dotting the surface.
-To make a good thing even better, try these peaches with salted caramel sauce, which plays well with the rosemary and natural caramel notes of the peaches.
-Drizzle it over the roasted peaches, making sure you serve extra on the side.
+Author Notes: During peak peach season, you can never have too many good recipes in your rotation.
+Here, I've taken one of my favorite methods of cooking peaches and put a new spin on it.
+You start by making a rosemary sugar in the food processor (I like to use raw sugar here for its complexity).
+Then, you sprinkle the sugar, along with a little salt, on halved peaches; the salt not only enhances their natural sweetness, but it also pulls out moisture to help them caramelize.
+After a few minutes on the stove top and a blast in a hot oven, the peaches emerge beautifully browned, glistening with juice, and dotted with bright flecks of rosemary.
+To make a good thing even better, try these peaches with salted caramel sauce, which plays well with the rosemary and with the natural caramel notes of the peaches.
+Drizzle the sauce over the roasted peaches, making sure you serve extra on the side.
 Vanilla ice cream is optional, but highly recommended. - EmilyC

-- 3 T chopped rosemary leaves (from one or two leafy sprigs)
+- 3 tablespoons chopped rosemary leaves (from one or two leafy sprigs)

-- 4 firm, ripe peaches, pitted and halved (peeling optional)
+- 4 firm, ripe peaches, pitted and halved (peeling is optional)

 - Kosher salt

 For the salted caramel sauce:

 - 2 tablespoons corn syrup or golden syrup (see note below)

 - 1/2 cup heavy cream

 - 1 teaspoon vanilla extract